Video Production & Video Marketing Blog

 Types of B-Roll Footage

 There are many different ways to approach B-roll.
-Your best shots and strategies will depend on your specific video production
+Your best shots and strategies will depend on your specific video production.

 Establishing Shots